MaelDieudonne/MLOps/README.md

 - Individual review pages, where exact vote counts are displayed.

 Interacting with the webpages was necessary:
 - To display all reviews on the main reviews page.
-It turned out the “Show all” button do not actually display all reviews: it stops at the nearest multiple of 25, requiring an additional click on the “Show more” button for remaining reviews.
+It turned out the “Show all” button does not actually display all reviews: it stops at the nearest multiple of 25, requiring an additional click on the “Show more” button for remaining reviews.
 - To access text hidden behind `<spoiler>` tags, fetching the individual review pages proved more reliable, though slower.

+Our scraper therefore uses `selenium` in combination with `Chrome` and `chromedriver-py`.

 The scraping process follows these steps:
 - Every hour, scrape the main page to retrieve metadata.